DaniDiazTech/Django-Url-Shortener/README.md

 Url Shortener built with the Django web framework.

-Used as source code of [this article](https://geekflare.com/build-url-shortener-app-in-django/).
+Used as source code for [this article](https://geekflare.com/build-url-shortener-app-in-django/).